 So you are preparing for a big renovation.
 Before you sign on the dotted line, you better make sure that you are well prepared to take on this difficult endeavour.
 Whether you are renovating your current home or just redecorating, you will need to avoid certain pitfalls.
 If you don’t, these mistakes will likely result in failure or worse.
 Below are some of the most common mistakes new homeowners make when planning a big renovation.

 Getting their Numbers Wrong

 Before you even start, it pays to do your due diligence when it comes to the overall costs of the project.
-You have to be aware of the prices of materials and different types of labor.
-When you know the cost of the materials and labor, it will easier for you to determine if your contractor is overcharging you or not.
+You have to be aware of the prices of materials and different types of labour.
+When you know the cost of the materials and labour, it will easier for you to determine if your contractor is overcharging you or not.

 Pulling the Trigger Too Soon